 But Zanghellini, who started the company in 2008 alongside Drs.
 Eric Althoff, Daniela Grabs and David Baker, insists that synthetic biology could be a force for good.

 “This technology is really applicable to a wide variety of products,” he said.
 “We set out to have a positive impact, whether it’s sustainability, performance or better products.”

 Designing proteins in the cloud

 The office is divided into two floors: the scientists are downstairs, and the engineers and business team are upstairs.
-The engineers, who comprise about a third of the staff, work on an open floor that overlooks the lab below.
+The engineers, who comprise about a third of the staff, work on a platform that overlooks the lab below.

 Arzeda’s algorithms think up ways to throw proteins at cells in order to create a molecular ingredient, thus turning cells into microscopic factories — which is exactly what they are.

 Massive leaps in our ability to sequence and understand genetics has helped make Arzeda possible.
 But the developments in cloud computing and machine learning are arguably just as important.

 Yih-En (Andrew) Ban, VP of computing at Arzeda, tried to explain the scale of the math behind the company’s algorithms.
 “We’re looking at 20 raised the power of ‘N,’ where ‘N’ is the length of the protein sequence.”